kubevela/kubevela.github.io/docs/end-user/traits/references.md

 ### Description

-Add labels on K8s pod for your workload which follows the pod spec in path 'spec.template'.
+Add labels on your workload. if it generates pod, add same label for generated pods.

 ### Apply To Component Types

-- *
+All Component Types

 ### Examples (labels)